 |The name LEDE is an abbreviation for Linux Embedded Development Environment, a reference to its flexibility and embedded buildroot origins, making it a solid choice for embedded Linux applications far beyond the wireless router and network appliance realm.|

-All meeting logs can be viewed here.
+IRC meeting logs done during the LEDE fork can be viewed here.

 |Álvaro Fernández Rojas||noltari|